BrendanTWhite/morplees/docs/ERD.md

 - nullOnDelete

 ## cascadeOnDelete
-Child records get deleted
-eg delete a recipe, the steps and ingredients also vanish
+Child records get deleted.
+For example if the user deletes a `Recipe`, the `Steps` and `Ingredients` should also vanish.

 ## restrictOnDelete
-Can't delete parent
+Can't delete parent.
+- But explain why the delete failed
-- Family to Anything = restrictOnDelete, but (eventually) offer Redact
+- Also - for `Family` to Anything - make it restrictOnDelete, but we (eventually) want to offer Redact instead of Delete.
-- And in all cases - explain why the delete failed

 ## nullOnDelete
 Child remains, gets `null` as their parent.
-Note - parent_id field on child must be `->nullable()`
+*Note* - parent_id field on child must be `->nullable()`

 ## ERD Diagram
 ... with delete options